ataskine/quill/docs/docs/modules/toolbar.md

   <div id="toolbar-editor" class="editor"></div>
 </div>

-It can be configured with a custom container and handlers.
+It can be configured with a custom container, handlers and buttons.

 ```javascript
 var quill = new Quill('#editor', {